leostella97/resumolivros/A Arte da Guerra - Sun Tzu/README.md

 ## Capítulo 5: Forças e Fraquezas

 Este capítulo enfatiza a <b>importância de conhecer as forças e fraquezas próprias e do inimigo</b>.
 Sun Tzu argumenta que <i>um comandante deve se concentrar</i> em explorar as fraquezas do inimigo, em vez de atacar diretamente suas forças.

+## Capítulo 6: Fraquezas e Forças

+Sun Tzu argumenta que <i>a chave para a vitória</i> é <b>conhecer</b> as próprias fraquezas e forças, bem como as do inimigo.
+Ele enfatiza a <i>importância de explorar</i> as fraquezas do inimigo e proteger as próprias.